KinsonDigital/Velaptor/.github/PULL_REQUEST_TEMPLATE/feature-to-develop.md

 <!-- Go over all the following points, and put an `x` in all the boxes that apply. -->
 <!-- If you're unsure about any of these, don't hesitate to ask.
 We're here to help! -->
 - [ ] I have read the **CONTRIBUTING** document.
-- [ ] An issue exists and is linked to this PR.
+- [ ] Issues exist and are linked to this PR.
 - [ ] This PR is only for bringing changes from ***feature*** branches into the ***develop*** branch
 - [ ] My code follows the coding style of this project.
   - 💡 This is enforced by the *.editorconfig* files in the project and displayed as warnings.
 If there is an edge case with coding style that should be ignored or changed, reach out and lets discuss it.